toxidity-18/Plp-Software-Engineering-Course/Python_Development/Wk2/Python.md

 ### List comprehension .
 1) This is another form of creating list through use of expressions and for statement inside [].

+## Tuples .
+1) Tuples are similar to a list the difference is that we cannot change the elements inside a tuple .
+2) Created with use of parantheses .